zeroz41/pso_wine/pso/pc/README.md

 The installer relies on the user's native system-installed Wine, ensuring compatibility with any modern Wine version without requiring custom versions.

-No additional tools like dgVoodoo, winetricks The Wine prefix is set to `~/.local/share/ephinea-prefix` by default.
+No additional tools like dgVoodoo, winetricks are needed.
+The Wine prefix is set to `~/.local/share/ephinea-prefix` by default.

-The game supports DirectX 8, DirectX 9, and Vulkan renderers.

 ### Usage
 - To install: `python pso.py -i`